Qambar Shahdadkot District: Religion

 The majority religion is Islam, with 99.17% of the population.
 Hinduism (including those from Scheduled Castes) is practiced by 0.65% of the population.

+Language

 At the time of the 2023 census, 96.21% of the population spoke Sindhi and 2.58% Brahui as their first language.

 Industry

 The Shahdadkot Textile Mills was situated in the north of Shahdadkot City.
 It employed around 4,500 workers in the district which was previously part of Larkana.
 The mill was established in 1974 under the orders of Zulfikar Ali Bhutto, then prime minister of Pakistan.
 Iran had assisted Pakistan for the installation of the mill in Shahdadkot.
 The mill was started in 1978 and became the source of livelihood of many people living in all four provinces.
 The cloth from here was sent to Punjab for sale.
 The mill produced export quality cloth.

 Due to political problems after Zulfikar Ali Bhutto's time and financial crisis to the mill, it could not pay salaries to its 4000 workers and this led to the downfall of the mill during Zia's regime.
 When Benazir Bhutto returned to the government in 1990, the mill again started to produce fine polyester productions of various designs.
 Abdul Fatah Bhatti, funded by Nisar Memon, a contractor from Karachi, was given complete authorization to operate in the mills.
 He even expelled the few remaining workers from the Mills and put up a notice of shutting down of the mills on July 8, 2007.
 Because of political and economic crisis, the mills and the industry in the district suffered and its infrastructure was sold for a petty amount.
 Now it wears a deserted look.

 The present small industries are as follows: electronic goods, agricultural tools, construction material and food processing through bakeries and shops.
 The cottage industry of embroidery caps particularly in Shahdadkot Taluka has a good market in the district as well as outside the district.